RoozerXC/RoozerXC/README.md

 HEY.
 My name is **Roozy McRoozer** (you can also call me **Trevor**) and I make mode (get it?) for **Amnesia: The Dark Descent**.
 I occasionally listen to a bit of **deathcore** (Give a big W for **Lorna Shore** because they're awesome) and last but not least, my birthday is **November 13**

 ## *Specs*
 I have two computers.
-I might have plans to restore and reuse the HP Compaq 8200 Elite PC as a Linux+KVM multimachine.
+Boop ;0 I might have plans to restore and reuse the HP Compaq 8200 Elite PC as a Linux+KVM multimachine.
 Hopefully this should be done either in the end of this year, or earlier next year.
 Or maybe later than next year, who knows ;0

 - ### *Acer Aspire A515-43-R19L*
   - AMD Ryzen™ 3 3200U Mobile Processor with AMD Radeon™ Vega 3 Graphics